Dear Parents & Guardians,

 A negative COVID test does not mean an individual is ready to go back to school or work.
 If a student has tested negative for COVID-19 but still displays mild symptoms, please consider the following.

 Students and staff should not return to school or work:

 ~if symptoms are not improving or there are new symptoms

 Students and staff could return to school or work:

-In addition, if you have traveled outside regions as per the current CPHO guidelines, you are asked to declare this to the school, and follow the current CPHO measures in place at the time (e.g. self-isolation).
+In addition, if you have traveled outside regions.
+You are asked to declare this to the school and follow current CPHO GUIDELINES.